-Planning a day trip to Sintra?
+Planning a day trip from Lisbon to Sintra?
 Read on for all the places you have to see if you only have 1 day in Sintra!

 Where to stay in Lisbon

 As we hired a car to travel through Portugal and drove from the Algarve all the way up through Lisbon to Porto, we decided against staying in the heart of Lisbon to avoid the infamous steep hills and narrow streets.
-Instead, we stayed at Apartment CCB View in the neighboring Belem right next to the Jerónimos Monastery and mere steps away from the Belém Tower.
+Instead, we stayed in the neighboring Belem right next to the Jerónimos Monastery and mere steps away from the Belém Tower.

 Our 2-bedroom apartment complete with a full kitchen, washing machine and living room was the perfect place to base ourselves for a few nights to explore Lisbon (a quick tram ride away), Belem and Sintra, and offered plenty of free street parking right outside the flat.
-The location couldn’t be more convenient and is a 5-minute stroll away from the famous Pastéis de Belém bakery.
-Click here to see availability and rates at Apartment CCB View in Belem, Portugal.
-Traveling without a car and prefer to stay in the heart of Lisbon?
-Click here to see highly rated hotels in Lisbon instead!
+Unfortunately, this property appears to no longer be accepting bookings.

 How to get to Sintra from Lisbon